 - At any time while you have employer health coverage (your own or through your spouse); or

 - During the eight-month period that begins the month employer health coverage ends or the month employment ends (whichever comes first).
 If you do not enroll by the end of the eighth month, general enrollment guidelines apply.

 Enrolling in Medicare is an easy two-step process.
 However, it may take more than one month for the entire application process to be completed, so be sure to start the process before your 65th birthday.

 Step 1 — Sign up for Medicare.

 To enroll in Medicare, visit your local Social Security Administration office or call Social Security toll-free at 800‑772‑1213.
-If you are eligible for both Medicare Parts A & B, you can also enroll online at www.ssa.gov.
-(Medicare Part B-only applicants must visit or call Social Security to enroll.)
+If you are enrolling in both Medicare Parts A & B, you can also complete your Medicare application online at www.ssa.gov.
+(If you are not eligible for premium-free Part A and are enrolling in Part-B only, you must visit or call Social Security to enroll.)